gitana/alpaca/site/docs/fields/file.md

 ## Example 4
-Select a file with instant thumbnail preview
+Select an image file to see it with instant thumbnail preview
 <div id="imageInfo" style="display:none">
     <table>
         <tr>